Score aggregation

 - a cluster group – students attend another school as part of a VET cluster for delivery of the scored Unit 3–4 sequence from the VCE VET program.

-Statistical moderation aligns, for each school group or moderation group, the distribution of school-based scores with the distribution of external scores for each school-based assessment.
-The external score is based on examination scores that are undertaken by students across Victoria with common tasks and common assessors, to provide a suitable basis for moderating school-based scores awarded by individual schools.
+Statistical moderation aligns the distribution of school-based scores for each school group or moderation group with the distribution of external scores for each school-based assessment.
+The external score is based on examination scores achieved by students across Victoria in common tasks and using common assessors.
+The process provides a suitable basis for moderating school-based scores to calculate the external score used for statistical moderation.
+In studies with 2 external assessments, scores from both will be used.

 Internal comparability of assessments

 For statistical moderation, each school’s assessments in a study are treated as a single group, not as separate teaching classes.
-Each school should have established procedures for making school-based assessments and should apply these procedures consistently.
+Each school should have established procedures for marking school-based assessments and should apply these procedures consistently.
 There should be consistency across decisions made by teachers regarding individual studies and consistency across decisions made by multiple teachers of one study.

 Transferring students